R v Evans and McDonald: Appeals

 On 24 April 2012, it was announced that Evans was seeking the leave of the Court of Appeal to appeal against his conviction.
 On 20 August 2012, leave to appeal was refused by a single judge of the Court of Appeal, and on 6 November 2012, a three-judge panel agreed with the refusal.

 By November 2013, Evans had recruited a new legal team headed by an ex-senior detective, Russ Whitfield, and higher courts specialist Criminal lawyer David Emanuel.
 In July 2014, he launched another appeal attempt via the Criminal Cases Review Commission.

 Evans was released from prison, reaching the date for release on the early release scheme, without misbehaviour nor an adverse Probation Service report, on 17 October 2014.

 Shortly afterwards, the Criminal Cases Review Commission announced that they were prioritising their review of his conviction.
 In October 2015, the CCRC, based on new material which was not considered by the jury at trial, decided to refer the case to the Court of Appeal.
 This obliged the court to reconsider the trial process and evidence admitted and excluded leading to the conviction.

-The appeal evidence was heard by Lord Justice Hallett, Mr Justice Flaux, and Sir David Maddison on 22 and 23 March 2016, and the decision pronounced on 21 April.
+The appeal evidence was heard by Lady Justice Hallett, Mr Justice Flaux, and Sir David Maddison on 22 and 23 March 2016, and the decision pronounced on 21 April.
 Evans's conviction was quashed, and the court ordered a retrial.
 To avoid prejudicing the retrial, it prohibited the publication of details of the appeal until the retrial was complete.

 The Court of Criminal Appeal judgement stated: